2023 Supercars Championship: Calendar changes

 The Newcastle 500 returned as the season opener, after a three-year absence due to the COVID-19 pandemic.

 The Melbourne 400 and Perth SuperNight reverted to a SuperSprint format.

-The Sandown 500 will return to the calendar for the first time 2019, and the first as the precursor to the Bathurst 1000 since 2018.
+The Sandown 500 returned to the calendar for the first time since 2019, and the first as the precursor to the Bathurst 1000 since 2018.

 Pukekohe Park Raceway closed, citing the focus on horse racing and club facilities: a new venue in New Zealand was unable to be secured for 2023.

 The Winton SuperSprint was omitted from the calendar.

 Rule changes

 Gen3

 The Gen3 regulations saw the introduction of the Chevrolet Camaro ZL1 (top) and Ford Mustang S650 (bottom).

 Gen3 made its debut, replacing the Car of the Future regulations that débuted in 2013, with regulations designed to lower costs of a standard Supercar.
 It was due to debut midway through 2022, but due to ongoing challenges with international supply chains and domestic disruptions caused by the COVID-19 pandemic, it was delayed to 2023.

 The regulations introduced more controlled components into the cars to address the rising costs of maintaining a car.
 The pedal kit, brake kit and wheels became control components, with tenders needing the rims to be 'finger friendly' for pit crew during a pit stop.
 The roll cage lowered by 100mm to be suited to coupes, after the controversy surrounding the Ford Mustang GT, which required the roof to be stretched beyond the dimensions of its road-going counterpart to fit the Car of the Future chassis.
 Supercars manufactured the roll cage in kit form for teams that do not have the budget to build one themselves.

 The engines on Gen3 were overhauled, with pushrod engines replaced with fuel-injected, V8 engines, with the Camaro running a 5.7 Litre LTR V8, while the Mustang will run a 5.4 Litre Coyote V8.
 This is intended to modernise the engine and significantly reduce costs of building and maintaining them.

 Aerodynamic downforce was cut by 67% to encourage closer racing and easier overtaking after complaints from drivers about dirty air and aerowash from current Gen2 cars.

 Minimum weight was decreased from 1,400 kg to 1,335 kg, with a 95 kg minimum of driver and seat weight combination.
 Later, it was increased to 1,340 kg from the Sandown 500.

 Triple Eight Race Engineering oversaw the development of the Chevrolet Camaro ZL1 as a replacement for the Holden ZB Commodore.
 The Camaro ZL1 was chosen after parent company General Motors decided to discontinue the Holden brand and shut down production of the Commodore.
 Dick Johnson Racing oversaw the development of the S650 Mustang.